 Remote on-die sensing

-Alternatively, one TMP421 sensor can be used to do on die temperature sensing for IC with thermal diode interface with TMP421 remote sensing channel; Connection diagram is shown in Figure 30.
+Alternatively, one TMP421 sensor can be used to do on die temperature sensing for IC with thermal diode interface with TMP421 remote sensing channel; Connection diagram is shown in .

 For NIC needs more than one remote on-die sensing, TMP422/TMP423 can be used and slave address is 0x98(8bit) for this case.

+Figure 34: Block Diagram for Remote on-die Sensing